liuhao189/liuhao189.github.io/note/lib-sourcecode/vuex.md

       return commit.call(store, type, payload, options)
     }

-    // strict mode
     this.strict = strict
     const state = this._modules.root.state

-    // init root module.
-    // this also recursively registers all sub-modules
-    // and collects all module getters inside this._wrappedGetters installModule(this, state, [], this._modules.root)
+    installModule(this, state, [], this._modules.root)

-    // initialize the store vm, which is responsible for the reactivity
-    // (also registers _wrappedGetters as computed properties) resetStoreVM(this, state)
+    resetStoreVM(this, state)

-    // apply plugins
     plugins.forEach(plugin => plugin(this));
   }
 }